 Here at Tilgate Nature Centre, we have an array of animals from all over the world!

-Our brand new Americas Zone features a range of species from North and South America.
-Alf, our Brazilian tapir, can be found in a mixed exhibit with capybaras and Bob and Naz, a pair of inquisitive alpacas.
-Next door, you can meet Diego, our coati, as well as our greater rhea, burrowing owls and red-footed tortoises, as well as Brazilian cavies – the ancestors of guinea pigs!
-Large aviaries house a variety of parrots such as green-winged and military macaws, pearly and sun conures and red-lored Amazons, alongside scarlet ibis, mourning doves and various duck species.
-Our reptile house hosts several snakes, including Jamaican boa, as well as anole lizards, spiders, fish and dart frogs.
+Our Americas Zone features a range of species from North and South America.
+Alf, our Brazilian tapir, can be found in a mixed exhibit with capybara and some very inquisitive alpacas.
+Next door, you can meet our trio of greater rhea, our burrowing owl and red-footed tortoises, as well as Brazilian cavies – the ancestors of guinea pigs!
+Large aviaries house a variety of parrots such as macaws alongside a variety of duck species and waterfowl.
+Our reptile house hosts several snakes, including Jamaican boa, as well as lizards, spiders, fish and dart frogs.

 Our Madagascar Zone gives a hint of the unusual wildlife of the island of Madagascar.
 Boas and radiated tortoises will greet you as you approach our lemur enclosure, where the notoriously cheeky Rambony and Sadika can be found either eating or sunbathing.
-Our aviary houses hamerkop, egrets and greater vasa parrots, as well as a range of endemic ducks including Madagascar and hottentot teal and white-faced whistling ducks.
-Madagascar hissing cockroaches, golden mantilla frogs, geckos and fish such as damba complete your tour of this long-isolated island ecosystem, joined by our hyrax and gundi, who can also currently be found in the Madagascan aviary house.
+Our aviary houses egrets and greater vasa parrots, as well as a range of endemic ducks species.
+Geckos, chameleons and fish such as damba complete your tour of this long-isolated island ecosystem, joined by our hyrax and gundi, who can also currently be found in the Madagascan aviary house.

 Our Europe Zone is home to a variety of species from our own continent.
 Largest of these are our reindeer, who are most commonly found grazing in their paddock.
 Our family of raccoon dogs are often smelt before they’re seen (they’re very pongy creatures) but at meal times these bundles of fur are hard to miss.
 We also have a considerable array of owls in this zone, including the elegant barn owl Fezzziwig, beautiful tawny owl Willow and bold and fearless Scrooge our Bengal Eagle Owl.
-They are kept far away from our large group of harvest mice – the owls’ ideal prey!
-Next to the Mouse House is an aviary hosting avocets, curlews, bearded reedlings and a range of duck species from European wetlands and waterways.
-Last of all is Terry, our famous talking raven, who is something of a YouTube sensation!
-See if you can get him to talk to you when you visit; he says ‘hello Terry,’ and ‘come on!’
-If he talks, then you know he likes you!
-Beyond Europe is a large aviary showcasing ibis alongside other bird species.
+They are kept far away from our large group of harvest mice and spiny mice – the owls’ ideal prey!
+Next to the Mouse House is an aviary hosting avocets, curlews and a range of duck species.
+Some egrets are currently also found here, whilst construction work goes on arounds the corner.

 Some bonza wildlife from Down Under awaits you in the Australasia Zone.
 Bennet’s wallabies bound around their paddock and under your feet in our walkthrough exhibit, while the prehistoric-looking emu stalks through the outback forest nearby.
 The galahs, eclectus parrots and lorikeets call to each other around their aviary and our stately Northern bald ibis have also recently moved in here.
-When the din isn’t quite so loud, tiny long-nosed potoroos and adorable parma wallabies can be seen scampering and hopping around on the floor.
+When the din isn’t adorable parma wallabies can be seen scampering and hopping around on the floor.
 That loud, raucous, laughing noise that you’ve heard from across the Nature Centre comes from the kookaburras, who have now moved into some aviaries near the Europe zone.

 Our Domestic Zone is where you can meet some of mankind’s closest companions.
 From the friendly donkeys, Jimmy and Nipper, and their mischievous Shetland pony companions, to the pygmy goats and squealing pigs, there’s always some friendly faces coming up to the fence to say hello.
 Our alpaca herd is led by the large male Kuzco, who guards his females, Coco and Moss, and their babies or ‘crias’, and if that isn’t enough cuteness for you, our guinea pigs and rabbits are happy to pick up the slack!

-Our Asia Zone has some of the most beloved animals in the Centre; Buddy the yellow-backed chattering lory and our Asian short-clawed otter family.
+Our Asia Zone has some of the noisiest animals at the Nature Centre, our Asian short-clawed otter family.
 The otters are very playful, calling to each other and playing with pebbles together.
-Buddy can talk and has learned a whole host of phrases, which never fail to put a smile on everyone’s face.
-She loves being the centre of attention, so make sure to have a chat with her during your visit.
-If you’re lucky, as you regretfully move on you’ll hear a ‘bub-bye’ come your way!
-Completing our Asia Zone are aviaries where you can spot a range of beautiful pheasants, sparrows, finches and small birds.
+You can also find an aviary where you can spot a range of beautiful sparrows, finches and small birds.